 Knowing how to qualify for student loan forgiveness depends largely on what kind of loan you took out.
+It’s a good idea to meet with a student loan lawyer who offers a free consultation to help you navigate through the process.
 The U.S. Department of Education’s Federal Aid website offers a breakdown of different types of federal student loans.
 In most cases, you need a “qualified loan” to get into a student loan forgiveness program and get rid of student loan debt.
 A qualified loan is a basically a loan that you took out for yourself, your spouse or your dependent’s education that was incurred and provided during a specific time period for an eligible student.

 How to Qualify for Student Loan Forgiveness